hartenfels/C101/readme.md

 Implementation for [101 Companies](http://101companies.org/), see http://101companies.org/wiki/Contribution:c for details.

 # Requirements
 This application manages its build process using [CMake](http://www.cmake.org/).
-It also requires a C11 capable compiler (e.g. GCC or Clang) and [Lua 5.1](http://www.lua.org/).
+It also requires a C11 capable compiler (e.g. GCC or Clang).

 # Unix